Censorship in Italy: Military censorship

-The greatest amount of documents about fascist censorship comes from the military commissions for censorship.
+The greatest amount of documents about fascist censorship came from the military commissions for censorship.
+The military censorship commissions compiled the opinions and feelings of the soldiers at the front in a note, which was received daily by Mussolini or his apparatus.

-This is also due to some facts: first of all the war had brought many Italians far from their houses, creating a need for writing to their families that previously did not exist.
-Secondarily, in a critic situation as a war can be, obviously military authorities were compelled to a major activity to control eventual internal oppositions, spies or (most important) defeatists.
-Finally, the result of the war could not allow fascists to hide or delete these documents (which it is supposed might have happened for other ones before the war), that remained in public offices where they were found by occupying troops.
-So we can now read thousands of letters that soldiers sent to their families, and these documents revealed as a unique resource for sociology (and general knowledge about those times).
+This was due to several factors.
+The war had brought many Italians far from their homes, creating a need for writing to their families that previously did not exist.
+In a critical situation such as war, military authorities were compelled to control eventual internal oppositions, spies or defeatists.
+Finally, the result of the war could not allow fascists to hide or delete these documents or remain in public offices where they could be found by occupying troops.

-The work was daily organized, resumed and composed in a note that daily was received by Mussolini or his apparatus and by the other major authorities.

-Notes reported, i.e., what soldiers could think about relevant events, what was the opinion in Italy, similar arguments.

-Italians reaction against censorship
+Italians' reaction against censorship

-The fact that Italians were well aware of the fact that any communication could be intercepted, recorded, analyzed and eventually used against them, caused that censorship in time became a sort of usual rule to consider, and soon most people used jargons or other conventional systems to overtake the rules.
-Opposition was expressed in satiric ways or with some ingeniously studied legal tricks, one of which was to sing publicly the Hymn of Sardinia, which should have been forbidden not being in Italian language, but it could not be forbidden being one of the symbols of the Savoy house.
+The fact that Italians were well aware that any communication could be intercepted, recorded, analyzed and eventually used against them, caused censorship, in time, to become a sort of usual rule to consider, and soon most people used jargon or other conventional systems to overtake the rules.

-It has to be said that in most of the small villages, life continued as before, since the local authorities used a very familiar style in executing such orders.
+In most of the small villages, life continued as before, since the local authorities used a very familiar style in executing such orders.
 Also in many urban realities, civil servants used little zeal and more humanity.
 But the general effect was indeed relevant.

-In theatre censorship caused a revival of "canovaccio" and Commedia dell'arte: given that all the stories had to obtain a prior permission before being performed, stories were summarized and officially were improvisations on a given theme.
+In theatre, censorship caused a revival of "canovaccio" and Commedia dell'arte given that all the stories had to obtain prior permission before being performed.

-Modern censorship in Italy
+Censorship during the Italian Civil War (1943–1945)

+Fascism fell during the third year of the war, 1943.
+In July the Allies began the liberation of Italy by landing in Sicily.
+A few weeks later, on 25 July, the Mussolini regime fell, triggering the start of the Italian Civil War.
+The effect on Italian newspapers was immediate.
+All editors who were members of the National Fascist Party, or militants, were dismissed and replaced.
+Just 45 days later Germany invaded Italy and there was a new change.
+All newspapers in Northern Italy remained under Nazi-Fascist control until April 1945.

+The new Prime Minister, General Pietro Badoglio, instead of suppressing the Ministry of Popular Culture, suspended its activities and used it to transmit new orders aimed at controlling the press.
+The decree of 9 August 1943, n.
+727, dictated very restrictive rules on freedom of the press: